Organizational decision making and analytics

 In the ‘big picture’, my own perspective is that we can increasingly consider modern enterprise to be a ‘cyborg decision machine’, that is, a hybrid of human and technically-facilitated processes aimed at efficient ‘sense’making’ with the goal of efficiency-optimizing decision-making.

-Scott Mongeau is an experienced business analytics consultant operating via SARK7 (www.sark7.com).
-He helps companies make better decisions by blending business insight with technical expertise and the latest research.
-Scott has over 20 years of analytics experience in a range of industries, including IT, biotech, pharma, materials, insurance, law enforcement, and financial services.
-He brings the latest practical techniques and research to bear in project-based commercial settings.
-He holds a Global Executive MBA (MBA) and Masters in Financial Management (MA) from Erasmus Rotterdam School of Management (RSM).
-He has a Certificate in Finance from University of California at Berkeley Extension, a Masters in Communication from the University of Texas at Austin (MA), and a Graduate Degree (GD) in Applied Information Systems Management from the Royal Melbourne Institute of Technology as a Rotary Ambassadorial Scholar.
-Having lived and worked in a number of countries, Scott is a dual American and Dutch citizen (fully authorized to live and work both in the U.S. and EU).
-He is available to meet your analytics solution needs at: scott@sark7.com cell: +31-64-235-3427 www.sark7.com www.facebook.com/SARK7 twitter.com/sark7 All posts are copyright © 2012 SARK7
+Scott Allen Mongeau (@SARK7), an INFORMS Certified Analytics Professional (CAP), is a researcher, lecturer, and consulting Data Scientist.
+Scott has over 30 years of project-focused experience in data analytics across a range of industries, including IT, biotech, pharma, materials, insurance, law enforcement, financial services, and start-ups.
+Scott is a part-time lecturer and PhD (abd) researcher at Nyenrode Business University on the topic of data science.
+He holds a Global Executive MBA (OneMBA) and Masters in Financial Management from Erasmus Rotterdam School of Management (RSM).
+He has a Certificate in Finance from University of California at Berkeley Extension, a MA in Communication from the University of Texas at Austin, and a Graduate Degree (GD) in Applied Information Systems Management from the Royal Melbourne Institute of Technology (RMIT).
+He holds a BPhil from Miami University of Ohio.
+Having lived and worked in a number of countries, Scott is a dual American and Dutch citizen.
+He may be contacted at: webmaster@sark7.com LinkedIn: https://www.linkedin.com/in/smongeau/ Twitter: @sark7 Blog: sctr7.com Web: www.sark7.com All posts are copyright © 2020 SARK7 All external materials utilized imply no ownership rights and are presented purely for educational purposes.

 Subscribe